awesomerank/awesomerank.github.io/lists/jakoch/awesome-composer.md

 ## Scripts

-- [composer-travis-lint ★4](https://github.com/raphaelstolt/composer-travis-lint) - Allows you to lint the Travis CI configuration file (`.travis.yml`).
+- [Composer-Travis-Lint ★4](https://github.com/raphaelstolt/composer-travis-lint) - Allows you to lint the Travis CI configuration file (`.travis.yml`).
-- [composer-multitest ★5 ⏳1Y](https://github.com/raphaelstolt/composer-multitest) - Enables you to run a Composer script against multiple, locally installed PHP versions, which are managed by PHPBrew or phpenv.
+- [Composer-Multitest ★5 ⏳1Y](https://github.com/raphaelstolt/composer-multitest) - Enables you to run a Composer script against multiple, locally installed PHP versions, which are managed by PHPBrew or phpenv.
 - [ScriptsDev ★39](https://github.com/neronmoon/scriptsdev) - Enables you to use a `scripts-dev` section, which triggers scripts only in dev mode.
 - [ParameterHandler ★619](https://github.com/Incenteev/ParameterHandler) - Allows you to manage your ignored parameters when running a composer install or update.
 - [PhantomJS-Installer ★133](https://github.com/jakoch/phantomjs-installer)- A Composer Package which installs the PhantomJS binary (Linux, Windows, Mac) into /bin of your project.
-- [tooly ★75](https://github.com/tommy-muehle/tooly-composer-script) - Manage needed PHAR files in your project composer.json.
+- [Tooly ★75](https://github.com/tommy-muehle/tooly-composer-script) - Manage needed PHAR files in your project composer.json.
 Every PHAR file will be saved in the composer binary directory.
 Optional with GPG verification for every PHAR.

 ## Packagist-compatible repositories